 Tears and beauty, charmed by the Non-Catholic cemetery in Rome

-Here is buried a wealthy collection of artists, writers, poets, philosophers and ordinary people.
+A wealthy collection of artists, writers, poets, philosophers and ordinary people are buried in Rome’s Non-Catholic Cemetery.
 Most are foreigners, resting here because they don’t belong to the Catholic creed, but there are also graves of Italian people, both famous and ordinary citizens.
 Among the most distinguished Italians that here found eternal rest is Antonio Gramsci, one of my very favorite politicians, philosophers, writers and thinkers, who died in 1937 after ten years of Fascist imprisonment.

-Among other names, are buried here also English poets John Keats and Percy Bysshe Shelley, Goethe’s only son, Russian painter Karl Brullov, Norwegian sculptor Hendrik Andersen, Italian novelist Carlo Emilio Gadda, American explorer Thomas Jefferson Page, Italian physicist Bruno Pontecorvo and English painter Joseph Severn.
+Among other names, are buried here also English poets John Keats (whose house you can visit near the Spanish Steps) and Percy Bysshe Shelley, Goethe’s only son, Russian painter Karl Brullov, Norwegian sculptor Hendrik Andersen, Italian novelist Carlo Emilio Gadda, American explorer Thomas Jefferson Page, Italian physicist Bruno Pontecorvo and English painter Joseph Severn.

 A suggestive mix of pagan symbols and different religions and traditions, while this cemetery might not be a straightforward attraction, should you actually visit the non-Catholic cemetery in Rome, it will no doubt make for an unconventional stop.